 The CIA only hires external candidates into senior positions in exceptional circumstances.
-In terms of new hires to senior grade levels, the PWTD selections were less than the benchmark values, though they did not meet the required condition of being more than 2% less the benchmark.
-No triggers were identified.
+In terms of new hires to senior grade levels, a trigger was noted for GS-13 PTWD.
+The Interviewed Applicants were used in place of Qualified Applicants, because the agency does not assign pay grade until the Interviewed Applicant stage.
+The selections were less than the interviewed applicant benchmark value and met the required condition of being more than 2% less than the respective interviewed applicant benchmark value.

 5. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
-(The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified a Executives applicant pool for selectees.)
+(The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.